 Chicken Mushroom Stuffed Peppers are bell peppers stuffed with a cheesy chicken mixture and topped with provolone cheese.
-If you love the sound of that, you have to try my Chicken Philly Sliders.
+I opted for provolone cheese in this recipe, but you can use any cheese that you prefer!

 Chicken Mushroom Stuffed Peppers